 - Give a discount for a social media post.

 - Send an email requesting feedback on a recent purchase.

-Create videos to share relevant information about your hair business.
-The following are some of the most significant stumbling blocks for business owners
+Videos Are Crucial!Create videos to share relevant information about your hair business.
+The following are some of the most significant stumbling blocks for business owners in creating videos:

 - The fear of being on camera is a big issue for most business owners.
 If you are camera shy (which you will need to get over because you will not meet your full potential if you don’t) get someone in your family, a friend, or a brand ambassador (Check out this article: brand ambassador contract) to be in the videos for you.

 - You may not have a clue what to say on camera.
 If you answer the who, what, when, where, and why of your business you’ll be fine.